eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 concepts.
 For example, on :ref:`transport_sharedMemory_sharedMemory` the ``address`` contains a unique ID for the local host, and the ``port`` represents the shared ring buffer used to communicate buffer descriptors.

-On :ref:`listening_locators` you can find more information about how to configure :ref:`dds_layer_domainParticipant` to listen to incoming traffic.
+Please refer to :ref:`listening_locators` for more information about how to configure :ref:`dds_layer_domainParticipant` to listen to incoming traffic.

 Data members
 ^^^^^^^^^^^^